cefriel/mapping-template/README.md

   -q, --query <arg>               Set a query for parametric templates execution.
   -r, --repository <arg>          Repository Id related to the triples store.
   -t, --template <arg>            Path of template file.
+Default: template.vm -tr, --trim                     Trim newlines from the template before executing it to reduce memory usage.
-Default: template.vm -ts, --ts-address <arg>         Triples store address.
+  -ts, --ts-address <arg>         Triples store address.
   -u, --utils <arg>               Set a specific class of utils to be bound as $functions variable in the template.
                                   Default is generic functions (LoweringUtils).
 Supported values: 'transmodel'.